Focus

 Accept All accepts the recommended rules as they are.
 You can also make changes before accepting the optimized rules:

 • If you want to accept only specific rules, then you need to disable the remaining rules and Accept All the remaining rules.
-Disabling an optimized rule means that you are not accepting it, and it will not be added to the rulebase.
+Disabling an optimized rule means that you're not accepting it, and it won’t be added to the rulebase.

 • Delete individual applications, application groups, or both in the Applications sidecar.